Six Norway oil and gas fields shut as strike escalates

 “Employers are still showing no willingness to meet our demands, thus triggering the escalation,” Lederne trade union chief Audun Ingvartsen said in a statement.

-The strike hit Equinor’s Gudrun, Gina Krog and Kvitebjoern fields, as well as Kvitebjoern’s satellite Valemon field, and also Neptune’s Gjoea field and its Vega satellite field, operated by Wintershall Dea.
+The strike hit Equinor’s Gudrun, Gina Krog and Kvitebjoern fields, as well as Kvitebjoern’s satellite Valemon field.

 In July, the combined crude oil output from the six fields that were shut on Monday stood at 79,000 barrels per day, while natural gas production amounted to 194,000 boepd, according to Norwegian Petroleum Directorate (NPD) data.